Are You Ready For The 'FANGMAN'? — What To Know About The New Acronym On The Block

 The combined market capitalization of these stocks is about $7.9 trillion, which is roughly 25% of the total market capitalization of S&P 500 companies.
 To put things in perspective, the combined market cap of these seven stocks is more than the GDP of Japan, Germany or India, which are the third, fourth and fifth largest economies of the world, respectively.

-The Constituents: The stocks in the FANGMAN group are:
+The stocks in the FANGMAN group are:

 Buoying S&P 500 Performance: 2020 was a year marred by the COVID-19 pandemic that led to economic contraction worldwide due to disruptions to businesses and other activities.
 The stock market, given its forward-looking approach, weathered the setback and ended the year with gains.